Lorraine Thorpe: Her father

-Days after the murder of Hunt, the pair decided to murder Lorraine's own 43-year-old father Desmond Thorpe, in order to silence him from implicating them in the first murder to police.
+Days after the murder of Hunt, the pair decided to murder Lorraine's own 43-year-old father Desmond Thorpe in order to silence him from implicating them in the first murder to police.
 Lorraine smothered her disabled father with a cushion before kicking him as he lay prone on the floor.
 She later admitted to police that they would find 'her trainer prints on his head'.

-Desmond's body was found by police on the morning on 10 August, after they were told a man had died in Limerick Close.
-His body was found only hours after the discovery of Hunt's, and police immediately announced that they suspected the murders were linked and arrested both Clarke and Lorraine.
+Desmond's body was found by police on the morning of 10 August after they were told a man had died in Limerick Close.
+His body was found only hours after the discovery of Hunt's.
+Police immediately announced that they suspected the murders were linked and arrested both Clarke and Lorraine.
 On 25 August, they appeared in court charged with the murders.

 Trial

 Clarke and Thorpe were convicted of the murders at Ipswich Crown Court on 3 August 2010.
 Both had denied the charges but gave no evidence during their trial.
 Prosecution barrister Ros Jones said: "Rosalyn Hunt became a prisoner in her own home and died from multiple injuries due to the continuous attacks she suffered at their hands.
 Desmond Thorpe, who was killed days later, had been smothered for reasons known only to Clarke and Thorpe."
 As part of the evidence against them, jurors heard evidence from a young friend of Thorpe's who said that she had confessed to her to being a murderer.
 A fellow inmate also testified that Thorpe had spoken about her father's murder to them on the anniversary of his killing.
-Clarke was sentenced to life imprisonment with a minimum term of 27 years, while Thorpe's sentencing was delayed until September at the Old Bailey, where she was duly sentenced to life imprisonment with a minimum term of 14 years.
-Judge Mr Justice Sweeney said that Thorpe had in part carried out the attacks as she had been keen to "impress" Clarke.
+Clarke was sentenced to life imprisonment with a minimum term of 27 years while Thorpe's sentencing was delayed until September at the Old Bailey, where she was duly sentenced to life imprisonment with a minimum term of 14 years.
+Mr Justice Sweeney said that Thorpe had in part carried out the attacks as she had been keen to "impress" Clarke.
 In his sentencing remarks, Sweeney said: